DHR - FAQs

 - A member of the same household as himself

 This review is held with a view to identifying the lessons to be learnt from the death.

 An "intimate personal relationship" includes relationships between adults who are or have been intimate partners or family members, regardless of gender or sexuality.

 What is the purpose of conducting a Domestic Homicide Review?

-What is a DHR Review Panel and which agencies were members of the Panel?
+What is a DHR Review Panel and which agencies are members of a Panel?

-A DHR Review Panel led by an independent chair and consisting of representatives from statutory agencies, listed under section 9 of the Domestic Violence, Crime and Victims Act 2004, and voluntary agencies is commissioned to undertake the DHR.
+A DHR Review Panel is led by an independent Chair and consists of representatives from statutory agencies, listed under section 9 of the Domestic Violence, Crime and Victims Act 2004, and voluntary agencies.
+The independent Chair is commissioned to undertake the DHR.
 The panel reviews each agency's involvement in the case and makes recommendations to improve responses in the future.
 The panel will also consider information from the victim's family, friends and work colleagues.